 - Older generations of farmers increasingly set up trusts to keep their land in the wider family.

-- Consider collaborative divorce where negotiations take place around the table and agreements can be reached without involving the courts.
+- Consider alternative ways to resolve your differences like arbitration or collaborative divorce where negotiations take place around the table and agreements can be reached without involving the courts.
 This type of approach is more likely to allow for options “outside the box” which suit the particular family concerned.

-As a collaborative lawyer, the last option is something I really believe in and I have seen the many benefits to separating couples adopting this approach.
-It can be especially beneficial to those in the farming community where the complexities of dealing with family break-up can be considerable.
-By choosing a family solicitor with experience in this area you will get the best return when the dust settles.
+Arbitration can be especially beneficial to those in the farming community where the complexities of dealing with family break-up can be considerable.
+By choosing a family lawyer with experience in this area you will get the best return when the dust settles.